-We test the predictions of our framework in two behavioral experiments run on Amazon Mechanical Turk.
-In both experiments the key between-subjects manipulation is whether the participants observed the necklaces being made in using the seq or out in program.
-These experiments test whether or not human learners are sensitive to the execution trace when making judgments or generating their own allowable necklaces after an observation.
+These experiments test whether or not human learners are sensitive to the execution trace when making judgments or generating their own acceptable necklaces after an observation.
 If people purely emulate the goal, their inferences will be invariant to the specific trace that generated the necklace.
-If people are imitating the sequences they have seen they will not generate any systematic inferences about novel necklaces.
-If instead, humans are using program induction to learn from others, we will see systematic influences on their judgments and behavior, and these will be influenced by trace information.
+If people are purely imitating the sequences they have seen, they will not make systematic generalizations about novel necklaces.
+If instead, humans are using program induction to learn from others, we will see systematic influences on their judgments and behavior, and these will be influenced by trace information in ways predicted by our model.